What’s the current state of sports betting in the US?

 Are attitudes changing about sports betting?

-At the very least, these states and others are beginning to take the blinders off and realize sports betting is happening despite the federal ban.
-It’s a multi-billion dollar market in the United States, and the current operators are illegal bookies and offshore gambling websites.
+Sports betting is a multi-billion dollar market in the United States, and the current operators are illegal bookies and offshore gambling websites.
 Cash-strapped states looking for innovative new revenue sources are starting to see the sports betting market as a realistic way to generate money.
 This is similar to the change in attitude towards land-based casino operations and online gambling.

 Position of sports leagues